stefaanoyen/no.arkvaale.innova/README.md

 ---

-The brandname and logo's of forementioned companies are property of and copyrighted by their respective owners.
+The brand name and logo's of aforementioned companies are property of and copyrighted by their respective owners.

-The author of this application has no acquintance with the companies in any way.
+The author of this application has no acquaintance with the companies in any way.